An infinite class of quantum codes derived from duadic constacyclic codes: Splitting for quaternary duadic constacyclic codes

-The above results help to find splittings of $\Omega_a$ that are given by $\mu_{-2}$.
-Algorithm \ref{A:Splitting} summarizes the steps that need to be followed in order to find such splittings.

 As we mentioned earlier, the families of cyclic and $\omega$-constacyclic codes of length $n$ over $\F_4$ are monomially equivalent provided that $\gcd(n,3)=1$.
-Therefore, we study the properties of splittings for each of these two families separately in the following subsections, when $\gcd(n,3)=3$.
+Therefore, we study the existence of splittings for each of these two families separately, when $\gcd(n,3)=3$.
+First, we investigate the existence of splitting for duadic $\omega$-constacyclic codes of length $n$ over $\F_4$ when $3\mid n$.